A modular framework for generalized Hurwitz class numbers I

 from which we in turn deduce that

-The following corollary computes the Fourier expansion of $g$.
-In the upcoming subsections, we rewrite $g$ in terms of the generalized Cohen--Eisenstein series and the mock modular form $\Hs_{1,N}$, see equation \eqref{eq:peiandwangresult} below, which completes the proof of Theorem \ref{thm:maingeneral} (iii).
+The following result computes the Fourier expansion of $g$ in terms of $\Ks_{\frac{1}{2},4N}^+$.
+In the upcoming subsections, we rewrite $g$ in terms of the generalized Cohen--Eisenstein series and the mock modular form $\Hs_{1,N}$, see \eqref{eq:peiandwangresult} below, which completes the proof of Theorem \ref{thm:maingeneral} (iii).

 \begin{prop} Let $N$ be odd and square-free.
-Then, the shadow of $\Gc$ is given by
+Then, we have